AIChem-ShenWang/MMHRP-GCL-Code/README.md

 This project is the code for the paper "Multi-modal Homogeneous Chemical Reaction Performance Prediction with Graph and Chemical Language Information", including the dataset used and the code for model training, testing, and interpretive result generation.
-The paper is published as inside cover on Chin.
-J. Chem.
-2025, 43, 1230 – 1238. (https://onlinelibrary.wiley.com/doi/full/10.1002/cjoc.202401186)
+The paper is published as an Inside Cover on _Chin.
+J. Chem._ **2025**, _43_, 1230 – 1238. (https://onlinelibrary.wiley.com/doi/full/10.1002/cjoc.202401186)

 The project uses Python in combination with the GPU provided by the Colab (https://colab.research.google.com) to build and train the model.The required python version and python libraries are listed in pkgs.txt.